This information is part of the Colgate University catalog, 2022-23.

 A minor in Spanish consists of a minimum of six courses at the 300 and 400 levels.
 The Spanish minor must include SPAN 361, and at least three 400-level literature courses, including at least one course from category 1.
 No independent study courses may be credited toward the minor.

-Students with minors in Spanish are strongly encouraged to apply for the Spain Study Group.
+Students with minors in Spanish are strongly encouraged to apply for the Madrid Study Group.

 The following regulations apply: